 - Fights Alzheimer’s Disease: Blueberries help protect the brain from oxidative stress, environmental toxins, and cognition.
 The

 - Urinary Tract Support: Blueberry juice has a unique compound that acts as an antibiotic and cleanser preventing E.coli bacteria from clinging to bladder walls and causing inflammation, burning sensation during in passage of urine, and other urinary tract infections (UTI).

 - Anti-Inflammatory: The powerful anti oxidant proanthocyanidins in blueberries helps combat inflammations like osteoarthritis and gout.
 Blueberries increase the amounts of compounds called heat-shock proteins that reduce inflammation and cell damage, particularly in the brain..

 - Anti-Cancer: Blueberries contain certain compounds like Pterostilbene, Ellagic Acid, flavanoids- flavone and luteolin, Anthocyanins and anti oxidants –vitamin C and copper, that provide genetic-material-protection capabilities and inhibit colon cancer cell proliferation and induce apoptosis (programmed cell death) preventing liver, ovarian and colon cancer.

-- Lowers Cholesterol: The soluble fiber pectin helps dissolve bad cholesterol and its anti-oxidant property combats oxidation of cholesterol, strengthening the cardiac muscles, and widening arteries which counters the plaque buildup, preventing heart attacks and strokes.
+- Lowers Cholesterol: The soluble fiber pectin helps dissolve bad cholesterol and its anti-oxidant property combats oxidation of cholesterol, strengthening the cardiac muscles, and widening arteries which counters the

 - Prevents Constipation: The fiber in blueberries absorb 10 to 15 times its own weight in water, drawing fluid into your gut and increasing bowel movements, and the vitamins, sodium, copper, fructose and acids improve digestion.